vvv-school/tutorial_event-handling/README.md

 }
 ```

+## Code: vBottle
+A ``ev::vBottle`` is a ``yarp::os::Bottle`` that has been modified (through inheritance) to store events in a way that is simple to a user, while taking advantage of everything that a standard bottle can do.
+Most importantly we can save and load event streams with the `yarpdataplayer` and `yarpdatadumper`.
+Add events to a `vBottle` by: `ev::vBottle::addEvent(event<>)`.
+The `vBottle` can then be sent over a port to another module.

+The best practice for reading events a YARP port is done with a wrapper function `ev::qAllocator`.

 ## Code: qAllocator

 The ``ev::qAllocator`` is a class that uses a ``yarp::os::BufferedPort`` to read events asynchronously (it uses a callback) and allocates the ``ev::vQueue`` for each packet.
 An event-driven processing module will need to ask the ``qAllocator`` for a ``vQueue``: